regularfry/carton/README.md

     ["hello","world"]

+Gem extensions are compiled into the final binary.

 ## How it works ##

-The premise of carton is simple: to take ruby files and, instead of reading them from the filesystem when they are required, instead read them from an in-memory database.
+The premise of carton is simple: to take ruby files and, instead of reading them from the filesystem when they are required, read them from an in-memory database.

 Amalgalite provides the SQLite3 wrapper necessary to build ruby files